cloud66/help-old/_posts/stack-add-ins/memcached.md

 [Memcached](http://memcached.org/) is an open source, high-performance, distributed memory object caching system, and it's easy to add to your stack as an add-in.

 ## Add Memcached
 To add Memcached to your stack, access the add-ins menu, click _Memcached_ and confirm the installation.
+This will install Memcache on your servers for use with your application - you just need to ensure that your app is configured accordingly.

 ## Customize Memcached
 To customize Memcached, use the following syntax in your [manifest file](/building-your-stack/getting-started-with-manifest-files):